 Some business owners believe that customer service is merely dealing with issues or complaints but it’s much more than that.
 In fact, customer service refers to every element of your consumer or client interactions.
 Consider how giving quality service from the beginning might help prevent problems from arising in the first place.
 It’s treating them with respect and compassion that sets you apart from your competition.

 Whether a potential customer calls or emails with an inquiry, a client buys a product online or someone pops into your store to make an impulse purchase; you are responsible for everything that happens from that moment on.
 You get to decide how much effort goes into these connections.
+It is having the ability and willingness to see opportunity after complaint to serve.

 Have a Customer Service Standard and Plan